thycotic/privman-docs/install/installation/index.md

 1. On the __Finish__ tab, when the install has successfully completed, click the provided Privilege Manager URL to navigate directly to your setup landing page or open a browser and navigate to where your Privilege Manager is located, for example: http://localhost/TMS/PrivilegeManager.

    ![Finish dialog](images/install/inst_finish_20190327.png)

-   For more information about using Privilege Manager see the resources listed in the support portal <a href="https://thycotic.force.com/support/s/privilege-manager">here</a>.